 Two-Phase Immersion Cooling

-Submer’s Immersion Cooling solutions are based on single-phase Immersion cooling.
+Submer solutions are based on single-phase immersion cooling.
 The main reason we chose this technique is that it better aligns with our core values of sustainability and having a positive impact on the environment.
-How? single-phase Immersion cooling allows use a biodegradable, non-toxic, non-flammable, non-corrosive liquid that has a life span that is longer than the average life of many datacenters.
+How?
+Single-phase immersion cooling uses a biodegradable, non-toxic, non-flammable, non-corrosive liquid that has a lifespan longer than the average life of many datacenters.

 The reason behind why immersion cooling is more efficient than air cooling is, among others, because of the fluid.
 Why?
-The liquid is the key to how heat is conducted.
-The choice of liquid is fundamental if the full benefits of Immersion cooling are to be achieved.
+The liquid is the key to how the heat is conducted.
+The choice of liquid is fundamental if the full benefits of immersion cooling are to be achieved.

-There are two types of dielectric liquids, deionized water and dielectric fluids.
-Dielectric fluids are based on hydrocarbon compounds.
+Dielectric fluids are typically based on hydrocarbon compounds.
 The compounds can be from vegetable oils, mineral oils, fluorocarbons or other synthetic fluids.
 Dielectric liquids are classified depending on whether they are used within single-phase or two-phase immersion cooling.